bearid/bearid-dlib/README.md

-**The repository is forked and further updated/maintained here:** [https://github.com/bearid/bearid-dlib]
+**The repository is forked from** [https://github.com/hypraptive/bearid].
+For older tagged releases, refer to that repo.

 # bearid